sbogde/qlik-onsite-portal/README.md

 ## Deployment Notes

-- Build with `npm run build`; the output in `dist/` is static and can be hosted on Lovable or any static host.
+- Build with `npm run build`; the output in `dist/` is static and can be hosted on Lovable, Netlify or any static host.
 - Configure the hosting environment to provide the same `VITE_*` vars used locally, or create an environment-specific `.env` file before building.
 - The frontend assumes the proxy enforces `x-proxy-token` for REST calls; WebSocket auth should be handled server side (query string, cookie, etc.) since browsers cannot add custom headers to WS handshakes.